 While close to a wall, or asking someone to help you, practice how to stand with your inline skates.
 To do this, you have to separate your feet at least a few centimeters apart and point your feet in a V-position.
-It is also ideal if you have your knees bent so that you won’t immediately fall down.
+It is also ideal if you have your knees bent so that you won’t immediately fall.

 You can also practice standing up with your skates by starting with your knees on the floor, and your body completely upright.
-With your hands on the floor, raise your right foot until the wheels are firmly under your foot.
+With your hands on the deck, raise your right foot until the wheels are firmly under your foot.
 Then, bracing yourself by holding the wall, stand up on that foot until the wheels of your left are flat on the ground as well.

 One small step for man.

 When on skates for the first time, you have the sensation that you might slip and fall anytime.
-Try balancing your weight evenly to the extent that it won’t cause you to slip and take one step at a time.
+Try balancing your weight evenly to the extent that it won’t cause you to move and take one step at a time.

 Don’t do it too quickly, though, because you may end up unbalanced and go for a tumble.
 You can also try out walking with your skates while in the v-walk position.
 In this way, your feet are in a V position, toes pointed inward, and take one step at a time.

 After you’ve mastered walking with your skates, it is time for you to learn how to glide.
-Push one foot forward and start gliding.
+Push one foot forward and start sliding.
 The trick here is to put your foot forward, then shift some weight on that foot, and repeat the same process for the other foot.
 Remember to focus on your balance for each leg and learn where it feels comfortable.

 Practice until you feel like you don’t have to balance yourself consciously.
-You can also try practicing gliding solely on one foot first until you feel like you can balance and glide with on that foot without problems.
+You can also try practicing gliding solely on one foot first until you feel like you can adjust and glide with on that foot without problems.